n8design/htwoo/docs/how-to/how-to-spfx-angular-elements.md

-# Use hTWOo in your React web part
+# Use hTWOo in your Angular Elements web part

 This article describes the requirements to enable hTWOo in your custom web part.
 Since it is based on CSS custom properties or in other words CSS variables.

-First of all create SPFx web part with Angualr elments using PnP Generator.
+First of all create SPFx web part with Angular elements using PnP Generator.
 For more information refer to [this](https://pnp.github.io/generator-spfx/) link.

-After creation of peoject move to the angular folder and then install hTWOo library.
+After creation of project move to the angular folder and then install hTWOo library.

-## Install hTWOo UI
+## Install hTWOo UI in the Angular Elements projects

 To add hTWOo to your project install the following package: